ALTIBASE/Documents/Manuals/Altibase_trunk/eng/Getting Started Guide.md

 ###### **Making Environment Settings on the Client**

-To use KSC5601 on the client, set the environment varaible as follows:
+To use KSC5601 on the client, set the environment variable as follows:

 ```
 % export ALTIBASE_NLS_USE=KSC5601